MBODM/pingalive/README.md

 - It just executes the Windows `ping.exe` with `-t 194.25.2.129` as parameters.
 - The IP address (_194.25.2.129_) is Telekom´s main DNS server.
 - Telekom is the largest ISP company in Germany.
-- This DNS server is rather stable and longliving (since more than 40 years now).
+- This DNS server is a rather stable and longliving server (since more than 40 years now).
-- It is written in Rust and compiled on 64-bit Windows 10.
+- The tool is written in Rust and compiled on 64-bit Windows 10.

 ### Why it exists
 It solely exists, because i wasn´t able to add a batch file (".bat") or a link (".lnk") to the Windows 10 TaskBar in a way it works properly.
 So i decided to quickly write a small executable, doing that job.
 Then i was able to easily add that executable to the TaskBar.
 That´s the only reason why this tool exists. :)